lumokitho/keyble/README.md

 This is what the *keyble-sendcommand* tool is for.

-    usage: keyble-sendcommand [-h] --address ADDRESS --user_id USER_ID --user_key
-                              USER_KEY [--auto_disconnect_time AUTO_DISCONNECT_TIME]
+    usage: keyble-sendcommand [-h] --address ADDRESS --user_id USER_ID --user_key USER_KEY [--auto_disconnect_time AUTO_DISCONNECT_TIME]
-                              [--status_update_time STATUS_UPDATE_TIME]
-                              [--timeout TIMEOUT]
+                          [--status_update_time STATUS_UPDATE_TIME] [--hci-device HCI_DEVICE] [--timeout TIMEOUT]
-                              [--command {lock,open,unlock,status}]
+                          [--command {lock,open,unlock,status}] [--output_status_updates OUTPUT_STATUS_UPDATES]

-    Control (lock/unlock/open) an eQ-3 eqiva Bluetooth smart lock.
+Control (lock/unlock/open/status) an eQ-3 eqiva Bluetooth smart lock.

-    Optional arguments:
+    optional arguments:
-      -h, --help            Show this help message and exit.
-      --address ADDRESS, -a ADDRESS
+      -h, --help            show this help message and exit --address ADDRESS, -a ADDRESS
                         The smart lock's MAC address
     --user_id USER_ID, -u USER_ID
                         The user ID
       --user_key USER_KEY, -k USER_KEY
                         The user key
       --auto_disconnect_time AUTO_DISCONNECT_TIME, -adt AUTO_DISCONNECT_TIME
                         The auto-disconnect time.
-If connected to the lock, the connection will be automatically disconnected
-                            after this many seconds of inactivity, in order to save battery.
-A value of 0 will deactivate auto-disconnect (default: 30)
+If connected to the lock, the connection will be automatically disconnected after this many seconds of inactivity, in order to save battery.
+A value of 0 will deactivate auto-disconnect (default: 15)
       --status_update_time STATUS_UPDATE_TIME, -sut STATUS_UPDATE_TIME
                         The status update time.
 If no status information has been received for this many seconds, automatically connect to the lock and query the status.
-A value of 0 will deactivate status updates (default: 600) --timeout TIMEOUT, -t TIMEOUT
+A value of 0 will deactivate status updates (default: 900) --hci-device HCI_DEVICE, -hci HCI_DEVICE
+                        The hci device to be used.
+If not provided hci0 is used. (default: 0) --timeout TIMEOUT, -t TIMEOUT
                         The timeout time.
 Commands must finish within this many seconds, otherwise there is an error.
-A value of 0 will deactivate timeouts (default: 40)
+A value of 0 will deactivate timeouts (default: 30)
       --command {lock,open,unlock,status}, -c {lock,open,unlock,status}
                         The command to perform.
-If not provided on the command line, the command(s) will be read as input lines from STDIN instead
+If not provided on the command line, the command(s) will be read as input lines from
+                        STDIN instead
+      --output_status_updates OUTPUT_STATUS_UPDATES, -osu OUTPUT_STATUS_UPDATES

-Usage example:
+                        Output status updates as well, not just status changes Usage example:

     keyble-sendcommand --address 01:23:56:67:89:ab --user_id 1 --user_key ca78ad9b96131414359e5e7cecfd7f9e --command open